Oak Street Health Inc. (OSH) Shares Down Despite Recent Market Volatility

 OSH’s Market Performance

-OSH stock saw an increase of 9.23% in the past week, with a monthly gain of 9.61% and a quarterly increase of 80.92%.
-The volatility ratio for the week is 1.23%, and the volatility levels for the last 30 days are 1.09% for Oak Street Health Inc. (OSH).
-The simple moving average for the last 20 days is 8.20% for OSH stock, with a simple moving average of 49.36% for the last 200 days.
+OSH’s stock has seen a 4.89% increase for the week, with a 9.17% rise in the past month and a 81.23% gain in the past quarter.
+The volatility ratio for the week is 0.25%, and the volatility levels for the past 30 days are at 1.06% for Oak Street Health Inc. The simple moving average for the last 20 days is 7.12% for OSH stock, with a simple moving average of 47.89% for the last 200 days.

 Analysts’ Opinion of OSH